Local Food & Flavours

 More Caymanian Food and Flavours

-Cayman Style: A food preparation technique.
+Cayman Style: Cayman-style is a food preparation technique.
 Usually the item (fish, chicken, shrimp, lobster) is lightly breaded, pan fried or sautéed and tossed in a light tomato sauce with sweet peppers and onions.
+Food prepared Cayman-style allows the quality of the fish, chicken or other protein to shine through.

 Codfish: A popular ingredient in Caribbean cuisine, saltfish (or codfish) is simply that — salted, dried fish, usually cod, though other fish (such as mackerel) can be used.
-Saltfish/codfish is an integral ingredient in a popular Cayman dish “Ackee & Codfish”.
+Saltfish/codfish is an integral ingredient in a popular Cayman dish 'ackee & saltfish'.

-Escovitch: A dish of Spanish origin (escabèche), lightly fried or poached fish covered with a spicy marinade served with vinegared (pickled) onions.
+Escovitch: A popular local dish of Spanish origin (escabeche), lightly fried or poached fish covered with a spicy marinade served with pickled onions.

 Fish Tea: Similar to Rundown but usually more of a soup than a stew and often containing green bananas.
 Some feel it is not Caymanian and others feel it is but was not as well loved as the fish stew or fish dinner.
 Ingredients include fish, onions, peppers, salt and pepper.
 Some people like to make it from boiled fish heads.